function-store/FunctionStore_tools/README.md

 ## Repo Structure

-The monolithic `FunctionStore_tools.tox` can be found in [modules/release](https://github.com/function-store/FunctionStore_tools/tree/main/modules/release).
+The monolithic `FunctionStore_tools_2023.tox` can be found in [modules/release](https://github.com/function-store/FunctionStore_tools/tree/main/modules/release).
 This is what you should be using in your project files.

 Individual `.tox` files can be found in the [modules/suspects/FunctionStore_tools](https://github.com/function-store/FunctionStore_tools/tree/main/modules/suspects/FunctionStore_tools) folder.
 Please note that some modules expect the presence of others in order to work, but many of these should work individually also.

-There is a `FNS_TDDefault.toe` project file for you to quickly test the tools, or use as a default startup project file.
+There is a `FNS_TDDefault_2023.toe` project file for you to quickly test the tools, or use as a default startup project file.

 ---

 ## [Read the Wiki](https://github.com/function-store/FunctionStore_tools/wiki)
+`Alt-RightClick` (or `Alt-MiddleClick`) on any of the newly added toolbar icons to open the relevant wiki in a browser! (`Option-Right/MiddleClick` for Mac users)

 - [OpTemplates](https://github.com/function-store/FunctionStore_tools/wiki/01.-OpTemplates) ![](https://github.com/function-store/FunctionStore_tools/blob/main/icons/OpTemplates.png)
     - [Template Definiton](https://github.com/function-store/FunctionStore_tools/wiki/01.-OpTemplates#template-definiton)